Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 medium / short / tiny and substantial

-Whatever living beings there may be,
+Whatever living beings there are,

 moving or stationary, omitting none,

-be they long or large,
+whatever long or large,

 medium, short or small,